County of Santa Barbara

 x) Ethernet Local Area Network (LAN) Schedule S-0000451050;

-b) Approve and authorize the Chief Procurement Officer to execute additional Schedules to
+b) Approve and authorize the Chief Procurement Officer to execute additional Schedules to the

-concurrence, in an amount not to exceed $150,000.00;
+in an amount not to exceed $150,000.00;

 c) Approve and authorize the Chief Procurement Officer, or their designee, to increase the

-maximum contract amount by an amount not to exceed $133,252.00 to accommodate
+maximum contract amount by an amount not to exceed $133,252.00 to accommodate potential

-potential increases in taxes, tariffs, and fees during the Term; and
+increases in taxes, tariffs, and fees during the Term; and

-d) Determine that the above recommended action is a government funding mechanism or
+d) Determine that the above recommended action is a government funding mechanism or other

-project that may result in a potentially significant physical impact on the environment and is
+result in a potentially significant physical impact on the environment and is therefore not a project

-therefore not a project under the California Environmental Quality Act (CEQA) pursuant to
+under the California Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of the

-section 15378(b)(4) of the CEQA Guidelines.
+CEQA Guidelines.

 A-24)